brefphp/bref/docs/environment/database-planetscale.md

 In the example above, the `DB_USERNAME` and `DB_PASSWORD` environment variables will have different values based on the stage.

 The next step is to [create the `development` branch off of the production branch](https://planetscale.com/docs/concepts/branching#create-a-development-branch).
-This branch will be an isolated copy of the production schema that you're free to play around with.
+This branch will be an isolated copy of the production schema.

 Now that the environments are set up, you can apply the following workflow for DB migrations: